devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/behavior-driven-development.md

 - If a story has more than 6 acceptance criteria, it can probably be split.
 - No acceptance test should contain more than 10 conditions.
 In fact, much less is recommended.
-- Acceptance tests can be used to describe a full end to end user experience.
+- Acceptance tests can be used to describe a full end-to-end user experience.
 They are also recommended for describing the behavior of a single component in the flow of the overall behavior.

 ---